lmouline/greycat/doc/tasks/actions/asGlobalVar.md

 # Task Action: As Global Var

 The asGlobalVar action allows to store the current result in a global variable.
-If a variable of this name was already existing, then the variable is overwrite.
+If a variable of this name was already existing, then the variable is overwritten.

 This action can be used after any task, and will work on any current result.